ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

 Note that the structure is slightly different than in the template, to present the most relevant and accessible information first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.

-Title (working title): Community Resources Development Project
+Title (working title): Document-Centric Computing Environment

-Please bear in mind that the computer/document/communication stuff is really just an unimportant tangent to the main point of this project.
-It's only in this proposal so much because I like working on it.

-Human connections will be critical for the success of this project.
-If you're interested on working on a hackable community, please contact me!
-I can be reached at (207) 200-5386 (please leave a voicemail).
-Thanks!

 # Abstract

-This proposal introduces a project to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.
+This proposal introduces a project to develop a document-centric computing environment and data format.

 # The problem

+Existing information technology systems have .
 There is no project that is successfully systematically supporting the libre development and distribution as best as possible of the full set of knowledge and resources needed to support humans' standard of living.
 "Libre" refers to the ethical principle of freedom of knowledge, whereby knowledge is provided with the legal protection of rights such as modification and redistribution.
 (For specifics on this project's goals and strategies in libre licensing, see the "Licensing" section below.)
 This results in wasted effort on developing redundant proprietary technologies (for instance, multiple non-interoperable word processing apps), regressions in standards of living caused by the unavailability of proprietary systems (for instance, not being able to use the features of a previous version of a word processing app that some capabilities removed), and the incalculable loss of shared cultural heritage through inconsistent or nonexistent archival practices (and in many cases active hostility towards historical preservation, especially in the interest of short-term personal economic gain) (for instance, the loss of many historic films and television series to neglect or deliberate destruction).

 There is also no project that is successfully ensuring the availability of communities managed in the long-term interest of their constituents, humanity, and the environment.
 This results in human suffering and inequality (for instance, the dramatic disparities in income between race, gender, and economic groups), catastrophic cultural and historical loss (for instance, as in the loss of the National Museum of Brazil), and prolonged global ecological crises (for instance, deforestation and climate change) caused by government and corporate apathy and abuse.

 These problems are not hypothetical.
 They are very real and ongoing problems, and are actively causing very real and ongoing harm.

-## Evidence of the problem

-For an annotated reading list of evidence supporting the presence of some of the issues this project tackles, see the "Evidence of the problem" section of the bibliography at the end of this proposal.

 ## Existing work towards solving this problem